-Once you have chosen a dissertation topic, the next stage is to identify the research problem.
-A well-defined research problem serves as the foundation of your thesis, dissertation, or research paper.
+Once you have chosen a dissertation topic, the next stage is to pin down the research problem.
+A well-defined research problem is the foundation of your thesis, dissertation, or research paper.
+Get it right and the rest of the project has a clear sense of direction; get it wrong and you end up describing a topic rather than answering a question that matters.

 Why is the research problem important?

-- The research problem forms the base upon which your research design, problem statement, and methodology are built.
+- It forms the base on which your research design, problem statement, and methodology are built.

-- It provides clarity and focus, helping you decide whether to include or exclude it in your dissertation.
+- It provides clarity and focus, helping you decide what to include in — and exclude from — your dissertation.

-- It significantly identifies the existing gaps in the literature.
-Hence, your research work contributes more value to existing knowledge.
+- It identifies the existing gaps in the literature, so your work adds genuine value rather than repeating settled findings.

-- A clear research problem ensures that you are not merely repeating existing studies, but adding something original and valuable.
+- A clear research problem ensures you are contributing something original, not merely re-running existing studies.

 Examples of Research Problems